amandoneto/langchain-app/README.md

 Prompt Template (Formats Input) → Model (Generates Response) → Output Parser (Structures Output).

+## .Env File
+The .env file is used to store the OpenAI API key and model name.
+- OPENAI_API_KEY
+- OPENAI_MODEL_NAME

 ## Openai Memory
 The openai memory component is responsible for storing the conversation history in a database, allowing for persistent interactions.